 acquired over the centuries.

 We celebrate the entire ecosystem.
 We try the cement a sense of community

 that goes beyond the "high-tech" boom.

-The LAST festival combines talks by top scientists and engineers with
+The LAST festival combines talks by top scientists, engineers and thinkers with

 We were encouraged by the enthusiasm that people from different fields